 Finding the Future

 Ron did something he had never done in all their years as best mates, he put his arms around Harry and drew him into a hug.
-He didn't speak until he stood back and put his hands on Harry's shoulders, “Well mate, I guess we're really brothers now.
+He didn't speak until he stood back with his hands on Harry's shoulders, “Well mate, I guess we're really brothers now.
 I was just thinking; it's like we married each other's sister.
 Strange isn't it?
 It's like one of Beadle's stories, a fairy tale.”
 When they returned to their departure chores, Ron teased, “Always wanted a little brother to pick on.
-What'll you tell Mom and Dad?”
+What'll you tell Mum and Dad?”

 “Yea, it makes sense, get doing what needs doing.
 We'll move to Hermione's after the wedding when Wendell and Monica head back to Mackay.”
 Ron took a slow look around.
 “This is it I guess.
 After all, I sort of hoped school would never end.
 It was a good year at school.
 It was a good year.”

 “I know, but think about it Ron, you'll have your art, working with George and Hermione, Ginny will be flying . . .”
 His words drifted off with his thoughts.